jnaidu/Developer-Portal-GitBook/understanding_appcloud_developer_portal/README.md

 The following diagram illustrates how different components of the Covisint Platform are tied together.

 1. Covisint Exchange Operator will send an invite to a customer who would like to access the Platform.
-2. Upon receiving the invitation, the customer will register with our Covisint Identity Service which manages all the user accounts and their access.
+2. Upon receiving the invitation, the customer will register with our Covisint Identity Service which manages all of the user accounts and their access.